akstubbs/keaGBS/SNPcalling.md

 Now check samples and output files for low quality individuals with low sample numbers.
 Remove these, the blank (if it hasn't already been removed?) and any misidentified individuals?

-Two samples, K38552 and K38547, will need to be merged as they are the same bird.

 Then run ref_map populations again cleanly: - for different population filters